UCLA-RADAR-Group/pfs/README.md

 # Credits
 Most of the software was written by Jean-Luc Margot, with some contributions from Jeff Hagen and Joseph Jao.

+# Further reading
+Additional information about planetary radar astronomy can be found at [http://radarastronomy.org](http://radarastronomy.org).

+# Contact
 Please send comments and bug reports to:

 Jean-Luc Margot